-BRZO is a search engine for Craigslist therefore I should know a thing or two about how to find ads and how to filter irrelevant ads from my search results.
+BRZO is a used-vehicle search engine.
 In this article, I will teach you how people use Craigslist to find anything on Craigslist so that you are more prepared to create great Craigslist listings.

 These tips are just a few that I have mentally collected over the past few years and I am sharing these so that BRZO users can find your ads easier.